rtroncosogar/consensysInterview/README.md

  * https://infura.io/docs
  * https://ethereum.stackexchange.com/questions/2531/common-useful-javascript-snippets-for-geth/3478#3478

- ## How can be improved the speed?
+ ## How could we improve the speed?

- Well, by now, I think it's smart to look in the blockchain from the last mined block, towards the origin of time.
+ Well, by now, I think it's smart to look at the blockchain from the last mined block, towards the origin of time.
 Cause, the last blocks will contain more transactions than the very first ones and that will increase the chance to find the bloock that you are looking for.
 Regarless of that, this version will start from the very first block until the last.

- In the future, I'll add some useful coments and test some optimization, but after the review (cause I try to preserve the esence of the challenge).
+ In the future, I'll add some useful comments and test some optimization, but after the review (cause I try to preserve the esence of the challenge).

- If you want to know something about this script, please fell free to wrtite me an email to rtroncosogar@gmail.com
+ If you want to know something about this script, please feel free to wrtite me an email to rtroncosogar@gmail.com

  Any fork or pull request will be apreciated.